-The Sanisera Field School offers an annual archaeology dig on the island of Menorca, off the coast of Spain.
-Since then it has organized courses for students who come from all over the world to study abroad and who are interested in anthropology.
+The Sanisera Archaeology Institute for International Field Schools offers an annual archaeology dig on the island of Menorca, off the coast of Spain.
+Since then it has organized courses for students who come from all over the world to study abroad and who are interested in anthropology and osteology.

 The fieldwork focuses on the in-depth analysis of human skeletal remains excavated from the Roman necropolis at Sanisera.
 The aim is to use advanced osteological techniques to understand the lifestyle of the people who lived at this site.